 Expect your credit card to come with minimum and maximum cash advance limits.
 The minimum could be around $20, and the maximum would depend on your card’s credit limit and your card issuer’s discretion.

-What is cash advance fee?
+What is a cash advance fee?

 I’ve used my new credit card to make purchases and for cash advances.
 Can I repay the balance from the cash advance first?

 As a general rule, your credit card issuer has to allocate your payments to amounts that attract the highest interest first.
-Since cash advances attract higher interest than purchases, you can expect your payments to automatically go towards the cash advance balance first.
+Since cash advances usually attract higher interest than purchases, you can expect your payments to automatically go towards the cash advance balance first.